Solano County Water Agency

 *Sustainable water efficient landscaping is defined as environmentally beneficial landscaping that reduces water demand, supports the use of native or non-invasive plants, promotes biodiversity by providing habitat for native fauna, and requires minimal resource inputs, such as fertilizer, pesticides, gasoline, time, and water.
 Sustainable landscaping is about reducing waste, energy and materials.
 The use of artificial turf or lawn does not meet these criteria.

-Applicants may be eligible for a rebate of $1.00 per square foot (sqft) when converting their lawn to a sustainable watershed appropriate landscape.
-The maximum rebate is $1,000 per eligible residential water service site ($5,000 maximum for Commercial, Industrial, Institutional (CII) sites).
+Applicants may be eligible for a rebate of $1.00 per square foot (sq. ft.) when converting their lawn to a sustainable watershed appropriate landscape.
+The maximum rebate is $1,000 per eligible residential water service site ($5,000 maximum for private Commercial, Industrial, Institutional (CII) sites).
+The maximum rebate is a 50% match up to $10,000 per site for all public entity applicants.
 Offer is limited to one (1) Water Efficient Landscape Rebate per site.
 Funding will be provided on a first-come, first-served basis.

 Rebates are subject to availability of funds and at no point in time are guaranteed.
 SCWA reserves the right to terminate this program at any time.

-- The program is available to residential and CII customers who purchase water from a participating SCWA Member Agency.
+- The Program is available to residential and private CII customers who purchase water from a participating SCWA Member Agency.
 The water service account must have been active for at least twelve months.

 - A minimum of 300 square feet of lawn must be converted in order to participate in the program.
 New construction does not qualify for the rebate program.